Why Bhangarh Gets So Quiet in the Evening

 These beliefs are part of Bhangarh’s oral mythology.

-But they are still beliefs—not verified fact.
+They are important culturally.
+But they are still beliefs, not verified fact.
+That distinction matters.

 Because once a place already carries these warnings, every sensory detail gets reinterpreted through them.

 Quiet no longer feels neutral.
+It feels inhabited.

 The Psychology of Silence Is Powerful